Team Coach Training

 Team Coaching is an effective intervention for teams with managerial or leadership responsibility.

 Unlike one-off workshops and team-building away-days, team coaching enables teams to identify and address their challenges over a programme lasting several months, resulting in deeper learning and more sustainable changes.
 It usually involves coaching the team together as well as one-to-one coaching for individuals.

 Through our ‘systemic’ approach, we also facilitate the team in considering the various systems in which they operate.
-Most team coaching focuses exclusively on the team’s internal ways of working and relationships; Systemic Team Coaching looks more broadly at the influences outside the team, not just within it.
+Most team coaching focuses exclusively on the team’s internal ways of working and relationships; Systemic Team Coaching® looks more broadly at the influences and connections outside the team, not just within it.

 These wider systems include the team’s direct reports and sub-teams, their internal stakeholders, customers, shareholders – and beyond to the political, environmental, economic, social/cultural and technical systems and which could or should influence them.
 Exploring these systems is a central theme in our team coaching training programmes.